 To sum up, lemon water is a healthy alternative to plain water, whether you’re on intermittent fasting or on a keto diet.
 Following the aforementioned cautions, you can be sure your fast isn’t broken and you’re on your way to shedding those pounds.

 If you are following a healthy diet, you might be willing to do some exercises to tone your body.
-The 20 Minute Full Body Workout at Home may be a great option, as even short workouts on a regular basis can have an effect on your fitness.
 Make sure to consult your physician before diving into a chosen workout program.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Benefits of drinking lemon water (2019, medicalnewstoday.com)

 - Enhanced thermogenic response to epinephrine after 48-h starvation in humans (1990, ncbi.nlm.nih.gov)